micmejia/bible-dump/AMPC/Isaiah/Isa 3.md

-In that day he will answer, saying, I will not be a healer _and_ one who binds up; [^a]_I am not a physician_.
+In that day he will answer, saying, I will not be a healer _and_ one who binds up; _I am not a physician_.
 For in my house is neither bread nor clothing; you shall not make me judge _and_ ruler of the people.